Lib–Lab pact

 In British politics, a Lib–Lab pact is a working arrangement between the Liberal Democrats (in previous times, the Liberal Party) and the Labour Party.

 There have been four such arrangements, and one alleged proposal, at the national level.
 In many local councils in the UK there are similar arrangements, although there are also arrangements where the Lib Dems and Labour oppose each other and instead form a local alliance with another party or with independent councillors.

 19th century

-Before the Labour Party had been formed, various candidates stood for Parliament with backing from the Liberal Party and the Labour Representation League; these included Thomas Burt, Harry Broadhurst and Alexander Macdonald.
+Before the Labour Party had been formed, various candidates stood for Parliament with backing from both the Liberal Party and the Labour Representation League; these included Thomas Burt, Harry Broadhurst and Alexander Macdonald.
 These MPs were referred to as "Lib–Lab", although there was not a formal pact.

 This agreement eventually fell apart with the formation of the Independent Labour Party and the Labour Representation Committee.

 20th century

 1903

 In 1903, an agreement was made between Herbert Gladstone (then Chief Whip of the Liberal Party) and Ramsay MacDonald (Secretary of the Labour Representation Committee) that, in thirty constituencies, the Labour Party and the Liberal Party would not stand against each other, and thus would avoid the risk of splitting their vote.
 As a result of this agreement, in contests against the Conservative Party, 29 Labour MPs were returned at the 1906 general election.